All

 An early-career researcher will have recently completed a PhD, or an equivalent higher research degree, or have equivalent research training.
 An early-career researcher may be managing their own research project under the direction of a principal investigator and may be beginning to develop their own research ideas and directions.

-In this SEA DREAM funding call, the Lead Organisation cannot appoint an early-career researcher as the Principal Investigator (PI) of the project, as this role requires a high level of research experience.
+In DREAM 4 Health Call for Proposals 2026, the Lead Organisation cannot appoint an early-career researcher as the Principal Investigator (PI) of the project, as this role requires a high level of research experience.
 However, an early-career researcher may be a member of the project team to support research activities in both Lead Organisation and Co-Applying Organisations, or may act as a Co-PI.
 We encourage early career researcher Co-PIs to be embedded in formal mentorship arrangements with an experienced researcher at their organisation.

 2.13